-Want more tips for defining a powerful USP and the exact steps to uncover yours?
-I’ve dedicated a full chapter in my new ebook HOW TO SELL HANDMADE BEYOND FRIENDS & FAMILY to help you define a unique selling position.
+If you need help uncovering your USP and defining it in a sentence, I’ve dedicated a full chapter in my new ebook HOW TO SELL HANDMADE BEYOND FRIENDS & FAMILY which shares the exact steps to crafting your USP.

-Once you’ve found your niche and people are finding your products, the sale is yours to lose.
+Once you’ve found your USP and people are finding your products, the sale is yours to lose.
 Be sure you’re not making these other common mistakes.